22940dev/hugo-frameview/content/likes.md

 I really like collecting beautiful photographs and images but also making and creating photographs of my own.

 Although I haven't had the chance to travel much yet.

+## Privacy

+I have switched from using Google to instead using [DuckDuckGo](https://duckduckgo.com) for all the searches I make.

+I think it is important to be aware of ways in which companies can collect data about you and ways in which it can be manipulated and used against you.